tomsherring/finalCapstone/README.md

 ### Usage

+#### Prepare CSV:
-**Prepare CSV**: Ensure you have downloaded and renamed the the Datafiniti Kaggle Dataset as 'amazon_product_reviews.csv,' saving to the repository's root folder.
+Ensure you have downloaded and renamed the the Datafiniti Kaggle Dataset as 'amazon_product_reviews.csv,' saving to the repository's root folder.

+#### Run main.py:
-**Run main.py:** python3 main.py.
+python3 main.py

 Generates a CSV containing the results of the data preprocessing and sentiment analysis

+#### Run Streamlit app:
-**Run Streamlit app:** streamlit run main.py
+streamlit run main.py

 Processes the input data and returns visualiations of the results, indludinng Seaborn histplots and Sci-kit Learn evaluation metrics.

 #### Required CSV Columns